Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

-For example, instead of holding or selling $100 in SOL, Bob can deposit this collateral on Hubble and mint 50 USDH to buy $50 more SOL.
+For example, instead of holding or trading $100 in SOL, Bob can deposit this collateral on Hubble and mint 50 USDH to swap for $50 of SOL.
 Now, thanks to USDH, Bob’s position in SOL is no longer $100 but $150.

-If Bob continues to borrow, swap, and deposit SOL (in a process called “looping”), he can acquire even more exposure to the price action of SOL.
-Additionally, if Bob leverages mSOL instead of SOL, his deposited collateral earns ~6% yield from staking returns.
+If Bob continues to borrow, swap, and deposit SOL (in a process called “looping”), he can acquire even more exposure to SOL.
+Additionally, if Bob borrows against mSOL instead of SOL, his deposited collateral earns yield from staking.

 USDH Can Be Used for Leverage Beyond Looping

-Finally, there are a lot of low-risk yield opportunities in DeFi that require stablecoins to participate.
-If Bob pursues a stablecoin yield strategy with a token other than USDH, he most likely needs to exit his exposure to SOL by trading instead of borrowing.
+Finally, there are yield opportunities in DeFi that require stablecoins to participate.
+However, if Bob pursues a stablecoin yield strategy with a stablecoin other than USDH, he most likely needs to exit his exposure to SOL by trading instead of borrowing.

-USDH can be an important tool for anyone who wants to participate (and maybe leverage) in the crypto market.
-Otherwise, the next option is to leave the market entirely by opting for nearly every other stablecoin.
+USDH can be an important tool for anyone who wants to participate (and maybe seek leverage) in the crypto market.
+Otherwise, the next option is to leave the market entirely by swapping for nearly every other stablecoin available.

 Trustless and Trusted Censorship Resistance in USDH

-As an end note, the censorship resistance of USDH makes it a token that can be held or used in a trustless fashion.
-USDH is collateralized 100% by decentralized crypto assets with a minting process controlled by a smart contract, and this can be verified on-chain.
+As an end note, the decentralized nature of minting USDH makes it a token that can be held or used in a trustless fashion.
+USDH is collateralized 100% by decentralized crypto assets with a minting process controlled by a smart contract, not a central issuer, and this can be verified on-chain.

-This means no central authority should be able to freeze USDH or its collateral, and no one can make up the facts or figures supporting USDH that cannot be verified by all users.
+This means no central authority should be able to freeze USDH or its collateral, and no entity can make up facts or figures supporting USDH that cannot be verified by all users.
 It’s a trustless system that can be held accountable, and it relies on computer code to operate, not human intermediaries.

-And users can lend the highest levels of trust to USDH and the code supporting its existence.
-Hubble Protocol has been audited several times, and it will continue to undergo audits to ensure that USDH remains as secure as possible.
+Hubble Protocol has been audited several times, and it will continue to undergo audits to ensure that USDH remains as secure and decentralized as possible.

 Keep in Touch